JoeyStanley/jekyll-for-designers/research.md

 **Joseph A. Stanley** (2019).
 "Phonological Patterns in <sc>beg</sc>-Raising." *UGA Working Papers in Linguistics*, 4, 69--91.
 <a href="https://ling.franklin.uga.edu/wp2019-Stanley" class="link" target="_blank" title="link to this paper online"></a>
 <a href="https://athenaeum.libs.uga.edu/bitstream/handle/10724/38626/WP2019_Stanley.pdf?sequence=2&isAllowed=y" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>

-**Joseph A. Stanley** (2019).
-"Are <span style="font-variant: small-caps">beg</span> and <span style="font-variant: small-caps">bag</span>-raising distinct?
-Regional patterns in prevelar raising in North American English."
-American Dialect Society Annual Meeting.
-New York City, NY.
-<a href="/downloads/190104-ads2019_prevelar.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 **Joseph A. Stanley** (2019). "(thr)-Flapping in American English: Social factors and articulatory motivations." *Proceedings of the 5th Annual Linguistics Conference at UGA*, 49–63.
 <a href="https://linguistics.uga.edu/cp2018-Stanley" class="link" target="_blank" title="link to this paper online"></a>